Saigesp/domestikrawler/README.md

 # domestikrawler
-Small project to analyze the evolution of the labor offers of design
+Small project to analyze evolution of labor offers in design, based in jobs offers from domestika.org

 Developed with python.
-Crawlers require Beautifulsoup
+Crawlers require Beautifulsoup.